charlienicholson2/MVP-NFL-Survivor-2026-2027/README.md

 ## Customizing

-- **TD threshold, season label, lock countdown** — edit the top of `config.js`
+- **TD threshold, season label, lock countdown, total MVP roster size** — edit the top of `config.js`
 - **Colors, type, layout** — `styles.css` uses PrizePicks brand tokens as CSS variables at the top of the file
 - **Copy/rules text** — edit directly in `index.html` / `history.html`

 ## Notes

 - If `SHEET_CSV_URL` is blank, both pages show the sample data in `data/sample-weeks.json` so you can preview the design before connecting real data.
+If your live site is showing QBs/results you don't recognize, this is almost always why — double check `SHEET_CSV_URL` in `config.js` actually has your Published tab's CSV link pasted in.
+- Set `TOTAL_MVPS` in `config.js` once at kickoff (e.g. the number of people who filled out your intake form).
+The "Still Alive" stat is then this number minus everyone eliminated so far, counted cumulatively across every week — no need to track who's who, since eliminated MVPs simply stop showing up in future weeks' rows.
+If `TOTAL_MVPS` is left blank, the site falls back to counting just the current week's entries instead.
 - The site never renders individual names or picks — only aggregate percentages and counts, by design.
 The no-repeat rule is enforced on your admin sheet (via the Duplicate? flag), not by anything public-facing.
 - Want automated grading later instead of the Results tab?
 That's possible with a scheduled GitHub Action pulling from a stats API (e.g. Sportradar) and writing back to the sheet — more setup and an ongoing API cost/dependency, but zero weekly manual work.
 Worth it once manual grading becomes a real bottleneck; probably not before then.